johnno1962/InjectionIII/README.md

 problems with C header files as the simulator uses a case sensitive file system to be a faithful simulation of a real device.

-"HotReloading injection" is where you are running your app on a device and because you cannot load a bundle off your Mac's filesystem on a real phone you add the [HotReloading Swift Package](https://github.com/johnno1962/HotReloading) to your project (during development only!) which contains all the code that would normally be in the bundle to perform the dynamic loading.
+"HotReloading injection" was where you are running your app on a device and because you cannot load a bundle off your Mac's filesystem on a real phone you add the [HotReloading Swift Package](https://github.com/johnno1962/HotReloading) to your project (during development only!) which contains all the code that would normally be in the bundle to perform the dynamic loading.
 This requires that you use one of the un-sandboxed binary releases.
+It has also been replaced by the `copy_bundle.sh` script described above.

 "Standalone injection".
 This was the most recent evolution of the project where you don't run the app itself anymore but simply load one of the